inasafe/inasafe-doc/docs/source/training/beginner/osm/100-introduction.rst

 The only other assumption is that you've used the internet before.
-Perhaps you're familiar with Facebook or email, and that's certainly enough to get started with OpenStreetMap.
+Perhaps you're familiar with Facebook or email, and that's certainly enough to get started with OSM.
 If you're already comfortable using a computer and surfing the web, don't worry – this guide is for you too.
-No matter your proficiency, we'll take you step by step through OSM and you'll be mapping in no time!
+No matter your proficiency, we'll take you step-by-step through OSM and you'll be mapping in no time!

 :ref:`Go to first module --> <basic-concept-of-osm-website>`